nerdyc/Squeal/README.md

 statement.clearParameters()
 ```

-## Use Squeal from the command line, or a Playground
+### Use Squeal from the command line, or a Playground

 Accessing Squeal from a playground, or the command-line REPL isn't possible right now.
 Squeal relies on a custom module.map to access sqlite from Swift, and this isn't supported in the XCode betas (yet?).

 Any suggestions for a workaround would be appreciated!

+## License

+Squeal is released under the MIT License.
+Details are in the `LICENSE.txt` file in the project.